5 Top Spots to Get Ice Cream—and Other Frozen Treats—in Harlem and Beyond

 This retro burger joint's mouthwatering shake menu includes everything from classic vanilla to its signature red velvet—all made with organic Blue Marble ice cream.

-A brand-new family-run spot for creamy house-made gelato.
-Find a range of rotating flavors including S'mores and vegan coconut.
+A family-run cafe with creamy house-made gelato.
+Find a range of rotating flavors including s'mores and vegan coconut.

 Inwood 4996 Broadway at 212th St

-This stellar pastry shop makes its own ice cream and sorbet—revolving flavors include mint chocolate chip ice cream and strawberry sorbet—served starting at noon.
-Also look for ice cream cake sandwiches like red velvet cake with vanilla ice cream.
+This stellar pastry shop also makes its own ice cream and sorbet—revolving flavors include red velvet cheesecake ice cream and peach sorbet—served starting at noon.